Elizabeth Tulloch: Television

 Tulloch has appeared on the television shows House, Cold Case, The West Wing, Moonlight, and Outlaw.
 In 2007, she filmed a role as a Dharma initiative scientist for the ABC series Lost, but her role was re-cast due to scheduling conflicts with quarterlife.

 Tulloch played the lead role in Ed Zwick and Marshall Herskovitz's drama quarterlife, which premiered on NBC in early 2008.
 While the series was quickly pulled and moved to Bravo, Tulloch was hailed for her performance.
 The Los Angeles Times wrote: "She's the best realized of the bunch...
 Tulloch, who plays her, seems destined to be better known."
 She was often lauded as the "next" Claire Danes: "Will this be the first online show to create a real star?
 It looks likely: The gorgeous 26-year-old Tulloch clearly possesses Danes-like smarts and magnetism."

 In 2009, Tulloch shot one of the three leads in HBO's buzzed-about comedy pilot Washingtonienne based on the book by Jessica Cutler.
 The pilot was produced by HBO and Sarah Jessica Parker.
 In early 2010, she filmed Most Likely to Succeed, a half-hour comedy pilot for Imagine Entertainment through the FOX network, and had a recurring role on NBC's Outlaw.

-Tulloch was a series regular on the NBC series Grimm (2011–2017).
+Tulloch was the female lead on the NBC series Grimm (2011–2017).
 She played the role of Juliette Silverton / Eve in the fantasy police procedural drama set in a world where characters inspired by Grimms' Fairy Tales exist.
 Tulloch's heritage and fluency with the Spanish language were written into the role.

 Tulloch played Lois Lane in The CW Arrowverse crossover events "Elseworlds" in 2018 and "Crisis on Infinite Earths" in 2019.
 The executive producers described the character as "dogged, determined and brave".
-In 2021, Tulloch and Tyler Hoechlin reprised their roles as Lois and Superman in the spinoff television series Superman & Lois.
+In 2021–24, Tulloch and Tyler Hoechlin reprised their roles as Lois and Superman in the spinoff superhero drama television series Superman & Lois.